-High street retail and hospitality businesses have just had their most difficult year ever.
+So what was 2020 and the High street retail and hospitality business like in their most difficult year ever.
 They have had to close and open up again so many times that we’ve lost count.
 Thankfully so many are very resilient and have found a way to move at least a part of their trade online and are offering also a click and collect service to their local customers.

 We asked three SW London and Surrey businesses what 2020 was really like for them and what does their future looks like now.